coderpros/kickbox-core/README.md

 # kickbox-core

-A [KickBox.io](https://kickbox.io) API wrapper for .Net Core version 5.0.
+A [KickBox.io](https://kickbox.io) API wrapper for .Net Core version 5.0 written in C#.

 ## How to use